For consumers For business

 Animal welfare

-Finally, when it comes to animal welfare, we rate Puma “Not Good Enough”.
 The brand has a formal animal welfare policy aligned with Five Freedoms and some implementation.
-And while Puma does not use exotic animal hair, fur, or angora, it still uses leather and exotic animal skin, as well as down certified by the Responsible Down Standard.
-It states it uses wool from non-mulesed sheep, but there is no evidence on how it is enforced.
+While Puma does not use fur, angora, exotic animal skin (which it used to use), or exotic animal hair, it still uses silk, down certified by the Responsible Down Standard, and leather from tanneries certified by the Leather Working Group.
+It states it uses wool from non-mulesed sheep, but there is no evidence of how it is enforced.

-Overall rating: It’s a start
+Overall rating: ‘Good’

 See the rating.